Best Returning British TV Shows from 2020

 Release date: Friday 24th of April, Netflix

 Ricky Gervais’ emotional Netflix comedy about a misanthrope widower (Gervais) struggling to cope after the death of his wife (Kerry Godliman) will return for a second six-episode run.
-Filming began in September 2019, and we can expect its return to Netflix in April.
+Filming began in September 2019, and it arrived on Netflix in April.
 Diane Morgan and Mandeep Dhillon co-star.

 Blood series 2

 2018 welcomed the arrival of Sophie Petzal’s award-winning Irish domestic thriller Blood, which starred Line Of Duty‘s Adrian Dunbar as a widower under suspicion when his estranged daughter Cat (Carolina Main) returns to the family fold.
 It was tightly scripted with a great cast and told a satisfying and emotional story.
 Read our interview with its creator here.
-Over in Ireland, Virgin Media One aired the second series in February 2020.
-Its UK air date on Channel 5 is still to be confirmed.
+Over in Ireland, Virgin Media One aired the second series in February 2020, and it’s available on-demand on My5 in the UK here.

 Brassic series 2